Projects per year

 Our Economic and Social Research Council funded work is focused on enabling key decision makers - such as employers and policy makers - to use evidence of wellbeing impact in decision making and to improve people’s lives, by translating academic evaluation of wellbeing measures into easy-to-use information about effectiveness, cost and applicability of different courses of action.

 Helen Fitzhugh, Sara Connolly and I worked with the College of Policing on evaluating a range of initiatives targetted at improving wellbeing in the police.
-We are currently working with Norwich City Council to find ways of improving job quality in smaller employers.
+We have also worked with local government to find ways of improving job quality in smaller employers.
 More generally, members of our research team work closely with organisations in a range of sectors.

 Teaching Interests